Florida woman in COVID-19 coma wakes up on day family planned to pull life support - NewsBreak

 Florida woman in COVID-19 coma wakes up on day family planned to pull life support

-PORTLAND, Maine ( WFLA ) — A Florida woman’s COVID-19 recovery is being called miraculous after she woke up from a coma on the same day her family planned to pull her off life support.
+PORTLAND, Maine — A Florida woman’s COVID-19 recovery is being called miraculous after she woke up from a coma on the same day her family planned to pull her off life support.

 The virus ravaged her lungs, leading doctors to believe that she wouldn’t survive.
 By the time the decision was made to take her off life support, Bettina had already spent more than a month on a ventilator.